You would find better ways for businesses and organisations to work and achieve their goals.

-You’d fix the problem there and then or, if necessary, arrange for the equipment to be replaced.
-You’d also explain the problem to production managers and tell them how the repairs are progressing.
+You would fix the problem there and then or, if necessary, arrange for the equipment to be replaced.
+You would also explain the problem to production managers and tell them how the repairs are progressing.

 You would be involved with the planning, coordination and control of processes.
-You'll make sure goods and services are produced efficiently and that the correct amount is produced at the right cost and level of quality.
+You will make sure goods and services are produced efficiently and that the correct amount is produced at the right cost and level of quality.

 The job is also referred to as operations manager.